PotHix/pothix.github.com/content/post/stats-sep-2017.md

 [![Amount of time spent listening to Podcasts this month](/images/stats/2017/sep/podcasts.jpg "Amount of time spent listening to Podcasts this month")](/images/stats/2017/sep/podcasts.jpg)

-**1 day and 16 hours** of podcast time, almost 1 day less than last month.
-This is a trend I've been following, when I read (or listen to) more books I consume less podcasts. :)
+**1 day and 16 hours** of podcast time, almost 1 day more than last month.
+As I said in the previous month, when I listen to less audiobooks I usually have more time spent on podcasts. 😄

 I decided to keep a list of the Podcasts and their times as well.